Taxation of Trusts and their Beneficiaries

 If DNI > Total Distributions, then:

 Example: the WCS Trust is required to distribute all income to its sole beneficiary.
 All capital gains and losses and expenses are allocable to the trust corpus.
 Income and expenses for the year are listed in the Totals column in the table below.
-Trust accounting income, trust taxable income, DNI, and the distribution deduction are also calculated in the table below, based on the income and expenses in the Totals column:
+Trust accounting income, trust taxable income, DNI, and the distribution deduction are also calculated in the table below, based on income and expenses in the Totals column:

 Example: Calculating the DNI and the Distribution Deduction